rainyLeo/frontend-notes/React.md

 props are `immutable`: they are passed from the parent and are "owned" by the parent.

 - state
-*当state变化时, 组件会re-render*
+*当 state变化时, 组件会re-render*

-To implement interactions, we introduce mutable `state` to the component. `this.state` is private to the component and can be changed by calling `this.setState()`. `When the state updates, the component re-renders itself.
+To implement interactions, we introduce mutable `state` to the component. `this.state` is private to the component and can be changed by calling `this.setState()`.
+When the state updates, the component re-renders itself.

 The key to dynamic updates is the call to `this.setState()`.

 ### Pure Functions and Function Composition